Indication and Important Safety Information for Gammaplex 10%

 Gammaplex 10% is made from human plasma and may contain infectious agents, e.g. viruses and, theoretically, the Creutzfeldt-Jakob disease agent.
 No cases of transmission of viral diseases or CJD have been associated with the use of Gammaplex 10%.

 The most common adverse reactions in adult subjects receiving Gammaplex 10% in the PI clinical trial were headache, migraine, and pyrexia.
-There were no serious product-related adverse reactions observed in adult clinical trial subjects with PI.
+The most common adverse reaction in pediatric subjects receiving Gammaplex 10% in the PI clinical trial was headache.
+There were no serious product-related adverse reactions observed in adult or pediatric clinical trial subjects with PI.
 The safety of Gammaplex 10% has not been established in patients with ITP.
 However, the safety profile for Gammaplex 5% has been studied in subjects with ITP, and it is anticipated that the safety profile for both formulations are comparable for ITP patients.
 The most common adverse reactions in adult subjects receiving Gammaplex 5% in the chronic ITP clinical trial were headache, vomiting, nausea, pyrexia, arthralgia, and dehydration.
 Serious adverse reactions observed in clinical trial subjects with ITP were headache, vomiting and dehydration.

 Please see Full Prescribing Information for complete prescribing details.